 What Coffee Pods/Capsules Can I use in a Nespresso Machine?

-Nespresso have their own exclusive line of espresso pods.
+Nespresso have their own exclusive line of espresso capsules.
 You can’t use any pods from any coffee brand.
 However, there are a few alternatives available, which we’ll talk about below.

 What Kind of Coffee Does Nespresso Have?